about ncdsv training

 National Sheriffs' Association – serving the law enforcement/criminal justice professionals of the nation for more than 60 years, NSA is a non-profit organization dedicated to raising the level of professionalism among those in the criminal justice field.
 Through the years, NSA has been involved in numerous programs to enable sheriffs, their deputies, chiefs of police, and others in the field of criminal justice to perform their jobs in the best possible manner and to better serve the people of their city/counties or jurisdictions, Alexandria, VA.

-Office on Community Oriented Policing Services (COPS), U.S. Department of Justice, Washington, DC.
+Office on Community Oriented Policing Services, U.S. Department of Justice, Washington, DC.

 Police-on-Police Shootings and the Puzzle of Unconscious Racial Bias (scroll down) Professor Chris Stone recently completed a study of police-on-police shootings as part of a task force he chaired in New York State.
 He reported on his findings and recommendations, exploring the role of race in policing decisions, methods to improve training and tactics to defuse police-on-police confrontations before they become fatal, and methods to improve the investigations of such shootings (National Institute of Justice seminar recorded on June 24, 2010).